DriveVLM-RL: Neuroscience-Inspired Reinforcement Learning with Vision-Language Models for Safe and Deployable Autonomous Driving: Experiments and Results

+LORD uses negative language goals to describe dangerous states.
+Despite maintaining a low collision rate (CR~$= 0.063$), it achieves only 0.72 route completions and 111.10~m traveled per episode, indicating that the agent learns to avoid collisions by suppressing movement.
+This behavior mirrors the sparse-penalty failure mode observed in TIRL-SAC, and suggests that negative-only language goals are insufficient to provide the positive driving incentive needed for active navigation.

-VLM-RL, our previous work using contrasting language goals with CLIP, achieves substantially better performance with 2.77 route completions at 22.53~km/h and 806.97~m traveled.
-However, the collision rate of 0.407 and collision speed of 0.008~km/h indicate that static CLG formulations have limited capacity to handle the dynamic, context-dependent safety reasoning required in heterogeneous traffic with pedestrians, motorcycles, and bicycles.
-Because VLM-RL relies exclusively on fixed language goals and single-frame BEV images, it cannot perceive evolving risk situations such as a pedestrian approaching the curb or a cyclist preparing to merge.
+VLM-RL, our previous work using contrasting language goals with CLIP, achieves substantially better navigation performance with 2.77 route completions at 22.53~km/h and 806.97~m traveled.
+However, the collision rate of 0.407 reveals a key limitation of static CLG formulations: fixed language goals and single-frame BEV observations cannot capture the evolving, context-dependent safety cues present in heterogeneous traffic.
+Situations such as a pedestrian stepping off a curb or a motorcycle preparing to cut in require temporal reasoning that static CLIP similarity cannot provide.

-DriveVLM-RL demonstrates significant improvements over both driving-specific baselines.
-Compared to VLM-RL, our dual-pathway architecture achieves a 69\% reduction in collision rate (0.407$\to$0.126), a 66\% increase in route completion (2.77$\to$4.61), and a 59\% increase in distance traveled (806.97$\to$1282.7~m).
-Compared to LORD (0.063), DriveVLM-RL achieves a substantially higher collision rate but dramatically better navigation capability (4.61 vs 0.72 routes), confirming that our method achieves a genuine safety--efficiency balance rather than trading mobility for collision avoidance.
-This progressive improvement over prior VLM-based driving methods indicates that the Dynamic Pathway successfully captures evolving traffic situations through attention-gated multi-frame reasoning, enabling the agent to learn context-aware risk anticipation rather than merely pattern-matching to static safety descriptions.
+DriveVLM-RL substantially improves upon both baselines.
+Compared to VLM-RL, our dual-pathway architecture achieves a 53\% reduction in collision rate (from 0.407 to 0.190), a 43\% increase in route completions (from 2.77 to 3.97), and a 67\% increase in distance traveled (from 806.97 to 1347.0~m).
+Compared to LORD, DriveVLM-RL achieves dramatically better navigation (3.97 versus 0.72 routes) while still maintaining a competitive safety profile, confirming that the Dynamic Pathway successfully decouples safety from mobility by grounding risk reasoning in multi-frame visual context rather than relying on conservative movement suppression.